“The Mouse and The Coal Mine – My favourite children’s book so far this year!”

 Taken from: National Redeemer: Owain Glyndwr in Welsh Tradition By Elissa R. Henken

-This week I took down an exhibition that I had curated and exhibited with at The Sho Gallery in Cardiff, on Womanby St. The exhibition took place within Wales’ first ever Independence festival ‘IndyFest’ and my work was created in direct response to thoughts on national identity in Wales.
+The following images are my drawings for an exhibition that I had curated and exhibited with at The Sho Gallery in Cardiff, on Womanby St. The exhibition took place within Wales’ first ever Independence festival ‘IndyFest’ and my work was created in direct response to thoughts on national identity in Wales.

 The following words are my artist’s statement which accompanied my work: